Huntington D. Lambert

 Huntington D. Lambert served as the dean of the Division of Continuing Education and University Extension at Harvard University.
 He was the sixth person to hold the position, having been appointed in 2013.
 He retired on December 31, 2019.

 Personal life

-Lambert was "massively dyslexic" and couldn't read at 10 years old, although he could break down and reassemble a car.
+Lambert was "massively dyslexic" and could not read at 10 years old, although he could break down and reassemble a car.
 He grew up in Dover, Massachusetts, and his mother, Joan, graduated from the Extension School.
 Lambert said he resented his mother as a child for leaving at night to attend classes, but later understood the scope of her accomplishment.
 Joan only attended the graduation ceremony, however, after her son became the dean.

 He has a bachelor's degree from Colorado College and a master's of science in management degree from the MIT Sloan School of Management.
 He met his wife, Kelly, while an undergraduate.

 Professional life

 Before becoming an academic, Lambert worked in the telecommunications industry.
 It was there that "he experienced the impact that technology and interconnectivity was having on people and the world around them."